 Is a Progressive Web App faster than a mobile responsive website?

 Yes, Progressive Web App is typically 2-4x faster than a responsive website.
 Caching is one of the components that contributes to the speed of a PWA.
 Caching pre-loads and stores your website content on a device while they browse.
-This results in faster page load times as the content is already rendered once they get to that page.
+This ends up in faster page load times because the content is already rendered once they get to that page.
 This also means that the subsequent pages visits will be faster than the previous.

 Will use of Progressive Web Apps affect my SEO?